h2ooooooo/FileZilla/README.md

 FileZilla `sitemanager.xml` parser used to get details for specific servers and/or connect to them using [`thephpleague/flysystem`](https://github.com/thephpleague/flysystem).

+## Installation

+You can install the library using [`composer`](https://getcomposer.org/):

+    composer require jalsoedesign/filezilla

+After this simply require `./vendor/autoload.php` and you can use the classes.
 ## Examples

 ### CLImax example